JohannesNaegele/IfTraits.jl/README.md

 # IfTraits.jl

-This package provides convenience macros for traits (similar to and inspired by [SimpleTraits.jl](https://github.com/mauro3/SimpleTraits.jl)).
+This lightweight package provides convenience macros for traits (similar to and inspired by [SimpleTraits.jl](https://github.com/mauro3/SimpleTraits.jl)).
 However, function behavior depending on traits can now be specified via intuitive `if`/`else` syntax using `@iftraits`.

 ## Disclaimer